-In line with the Special Educational Needs Code of Practice, our school places children with Special Educational Needs on a register We believe that it is important that children with special educational needs should enjoy success and value themselves as learners.
+In line with the Special Educational Needs Code of Practice, our school places children with Special Educational Needs on a register.
+We believe that it is important that children with special educational needs should enjoy success and value themselves as learners.

 Early identification is essential for the effectiveness of interventions.
 Full consultation takes place with parents at all stages.
-The SEND co-ordinator (SENDCo) is usually available at certain times of the week to meet parents by appointment.
+The SEN co-ordinator is usually available at certain times of the week to meet parents by appointment.
 For children who are experiencing particular difficulties, we can call on the expertise of a range of external agencies such as an Educational Psychologist.
-Again, full consultation with parents takes place prior to any contact being made with these services and then throughout their involvement with the child.
+Again, full consultation with parents takes place prior to any contact being made with these services and then throughout their nvolvement with the child.
 The School's Special Needs Policy is available for parents and can be obtained from the folder in the entrance foyer or the website.

-Our SENDCo, who is employed for 3 days each week, works throughout the school.
-She has a teaching commitment focused mainly on interventions.
-She also spends much time supporting teachers and parents and in carrying out assessments, administration and review meetings as well as liaising with external support agencies.
+Our Special Educational Needs Co-ordinator, who is employed for 3 days each week, works throughout the school.
+She has a teaching commitment focused on interventions.
+She spends much of her time supporting teachers and parents and in carrying out assessments, administration and review meetings as well as liaising with external support agencies.
 In addition, we have a number of Teaching Assistants who work to support all pupils including children with Special Educational Needs.

-Pupíls' Parliament
+Pupils' Parliament